brijeshcm-bits-pilani/Breast-Cancer-Prediction-App/README.md

 - **Source**: [Breast Cancer Wisconsin (Diagnostic) Data Set](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic), UCI Machine Learning Repository (donated 1995).
 - **Instances**: 569 (357 benign, 212 malignant) — exceeds the 500-instance minimum.
-- **Features**: 30 real-valued numeric features (10 base measurements × mean, standard error, worst) — exceeds the 12-feature minimum.
+- **Features**: 30 real-valued numeric features (10 base measurements × mean, standard error, worst), exceeds the 12-feature minimum.
 - **Target**: Diagnosis — `M` (malignant, encoded 1) / `B` (benign, encoded 0).
 - **Access method**: `model/train.py` fetches the dataset live via the official `ucimlrepo` client (`fetch_ucirepo(id=17)`) **only if no local cache exists yet** — the first run writes `model/wdbc_raw_cache.csv`, and every subsequent run reads that cache instead of hitting the network again.
 If no outbound connection to the UCI archive is available on the first run, it automatically falls back to scikit-learn's bundled copy of the identical WDBC records so the pipeline never breaks in a restricted network.
 Delete `model/wdbc_raw_cache.csv` to force a fresh fetch.
 - **Split**: stratified 80/20 train/test split, `random_state=1974`.
 The 20% test split (114 rows) is exported as `test_data.csv` and is the file the Streamlit app expects to be uploaded.